jetstreamapp/jetstream/README.md

 This is the fastest 🏃 way to run Jetstream locally.

 TODO: instructions to download and instructions to run
-TODO: include instructions on how to have a local user

 ### Building